sgtrusty/archival-web-spider/README.md

 - Make decentralization possible due to browsing websites offline, saved per domain
 - Add as pip package

+## Troubleshooting

+### Chrome not running!
+With issues like `selenium.common.exceptions.WebDriverException: Message: unknown error: session deleted because of page crash`, do the following:
+> Try `ps aux` and see if there are multiple processes running. with `killall -9 chromedriver` and `killall -9 chrome` you can make sure to free up processes to run the app again.
+> This is usually a result of crashes mid-runs, and is easily fixable.

 ## Donate
 Donate if you can spare a few bucks for pizza, coffee or just general sustenance.
 I appreciate it.